rherz48/rherz48/README.md

 ### Hi there 👋

+I hope you're having a good day!

 My name is Ryan and I'm currently studying Computer Science.

-Currently working to add more public repositories.
-Most of my projects are private.
+I'm currently working to add more public repositories to my GitHub.
+Most of my projects are currently private.

 <!--
 **rherz48/rherz48** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.